 - South Korea

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in aerospace engineering have a median salary of $87,000 during the early years of their career.
 During this timeframe, most salaries fell between $84,350 (25th percentile) and $88,775 (75th percentile).

 It is possible that some of these people may have taken positions that were not related to aerospace engineering.

 Salaries According to BLS

-Aerospace Engineering majors often go into careers where salaries can range from $113,680 to $148,970 (25th to 75th percentile).
+Average salaries range from $113,680 to $148,970 (25th to 75th percentile) for careers related to aerospace engineering.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.